diggosilva/JoKenPo/README.md

 ## Setup

-First of all download and install Xcode, Cocoapods and then clone the repository:
+First of all download and install Xcode and then clone the repository:

 ```sh
 $ git@github.com:diggosilva/JoKenPo.git